Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-10/README.md

 ## Getting started

+Why learn Phaser JS?
+Currently there are more JS libraries written for JS than any other language.
+Learning to get into and apply a library is an important skill.

+The Phaser 3 library is very complex.
+Learning Phaser isn't about learning Phaser.
+Instead it's about learning how to read documentation, apply methods and classes from a library that you didn't write.
+This is a valuable job skill and an important skill every developer has to learn.

+Learning Phaser also gives you a chance to see the same problems you solved earlier with vanilla JS were solved with a high degree of abstraction.
+If you kept evolving your previous games you would end up with a library like phaser, after some years of developement!
+Seriously.

+This is class is not about games.
+It's about learning JS.

+### Phaser 3

+Phaser is a game library written in JS.
+The latest version is 3.
+There is a lot of documentation written for version 2.
+For this assignment you must use version 3!
+When you check the notes, tutorials, and documentation part of your jonb will be to verify that the information you are researching applies to version 3.

+If not you'll need convert the infromation, code snippets, examples, tutorials, etc. to Phaser version 3.

 ### The local server and CORS

 Before getting started we need to understand web browsers, security, and Cross-Origin Resource Sharing or [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).